SoCal weather forecast for Tuesday

-The valleys and Inland Empire will be even hotter with highs in the upper 90s and mostly clear, sunny skies.

-Beaches will also be warm with temperatures in the mid-80s.
-Swells from the south could create 3-5 foot surf.
+Waves measuring between 2 and 3 feet are expected at the beaches.
+The high will be 58 degrees and the low temperature will be 42.

+Mountains will see good skiing weather, with a high temperature of just 28 degrees, dropping to 5 overnight.
+Snow will return at elevations over 4,000 feet on Wednesday.

-Mountain communities will be warm with a high of 75.
-Overnight temps will hit a low of 33 degrees.
+The deserts will be sunny and cool with a high of 48 degrees.

-Deserts will be warm and sunny with mostly clear skies and highs in the upper 80s.

-Temperatures will start to cool down Wednesday through Friday and then climb again during the weekend.

 Live radar: abc7.la/LiveMEGADOPPLER